godaddy/pullie/README.md

 # pullie

+> ⚠️ **DEPRECATED**: This package is no longer maintained and has been deprecated.
+Please use an alternative solution or contact the maintainers for more information.

 Pullie is a GitHub bot that makes your PRs better.
 It runs as a GitHub App and receives webhook calls whenever a pull request is made against a repo on which the app is installed.
 Plugins provide handy functionality like linking to Jira tickets, requesting reviews, and commenting about a missing required file change.